davenverse/catscript/README.md

 #### Raw

 Takes your code and places it there with no enhancements, you're responsible for initiating your own MainClass that has a `main`.
+Top-Level Declarations depend on the version of scala whether or not those are allowed.

 ```scala
 #!./usr/bin/env catscript